 Today, Elengy offers a range of solutions for the flourishing market in LNG fuel, and more generally road-transported LNG.

-As part of this offer, an LNG loading service for LNG trucks and ISO containers is available at Montoir-de-Bretagne since July 2013 and at Fos sur Mer since June 2014.
-This service is provided using existing facilities, which enables up to 12 000 loadings per year for both LNG terminals, and this capacity will double in 2019 thanks to the commissioning of the new station at Fos Cavaou LNG terminal (Fosmax LNG)..
+As part of this offer, an LNG loading service for LNG trucks and ISO containers is available at Montoir-de-Bretagne since July 2013, at Fos sur Mer since June 2014 and at Fos Cavaou since October 2019.
+This capacity has doubled since October 2019 with the commissioning of a new loading station at the Fos Cavaou terminal.
+Indeed, the service can now load up to 22,000 tanks per year at the three loading stations (compared to 12,000 in 2018).

 Facing the strong increase in subscriptions from clients, Elengy continuously develop its truck loading service to adapt the stations to the growing needs of the market.
 Capacity has been doubled at Fos sur Mer and tripled at Montoir-de-Bretagne since the commercial introduction of the service.
-This development, subsidized by European Union, and the improvement of the two stations allowed Elengy to load almost 4 000 trucks in 2017 and close to 6 000 in 2018.
+This development, subsidized by European Union, and the improvement of the two stations allowed Elengy to load almost 4 000 trucks in 2017, close to 6 000 in 2018 and 8 500 in 2019.